Billing metric definitions

 New trials

 New trials refers to the sum of subscriptions that started a trial during the period.
-We count the number of trials at the subscription level rather than at the customer level so a single customer could count as multiple trials.
+We count the number of trials at the subscription level rather than at the customer level, so a single customer can count as multiple trials.
+For example, each of the following scenarios counts as two new trials in January:

 Trial conversion rate